Skip to content

 nvim

-1. vim.pack clones and installs all plugins (~2 minutes)
+1. vim.pack installs plugins (~2 minutes)

-2. System theme detected and applied automatically
+2. System theme detected and applied

-3. Mason prompts to install recommended language servers
+3. Mason prompts for language server installation

-4. Dashboard displays recent files and startup time
+4. Dashboard displays recent files

 Essential Keymaps